KarlTDebiec/Scinoephile/README.rst

 Authorship
 ==========

-ZYSYZM is developed by Karl T. Debiec.
+Scinoephile is developed by Karl T. Debiec.

 License
 =======